-- The development of your own style of independent learning.

-- The ability to communicate ideas and experiments to others and to debate relevant scientific and /or ethical issues.

-- IT skills.
+- Awareness of the range of employability opportunities that a degree in Forensic Science provides access to. - The development of your own style of independent learning. - The ability to communicate ideas and experiments to others and to debate relevant scientific and /or ethical issues. - IT skills and attention to detail under quality standards. - Communication skills. - Team work. - Time management.

-- Communication skills.

-- Team work.

-- Time management.

-- Confidence.